webxdc/webxdc_docs/src/shared_state/crdts.md

 _CRDTs_ go further than the basic data types that are included in almost any programming language in that they are designed to be [replicated](https://en.wikipedia.org/wiki/Replication_(computing)) across multiple processes.
 These processes might run on the same machine, but are more commonly spread across a network.
-To accomplish this they generally define additional methods to track the state of remote peers, deliver the minimal set of updates they lack, and to request updates that are absent locally.
+To accomplish this they generally define additional methods to track the state of remote peers, deliver the minimal set of updates those peers lack, and to indicate which updates are known so that other peers can perform the same services for us.
-In order to make this process as efficient as possible many CRDT implementations output updates as a maximally compact binary format.
-Because webxdc updates cannot include binary data it is therefore necessary to convert binary updates into a format like [base64](https://developer.mozilla.org/en-US/docs/Glossary/Base64), and from base64 back to binary when remote updates are received.

 Most importantly, CRDTs are **conflict-free**, meaning that they are designed to handle every possible combination of concurrent operations for a given data type in a [deterministic](https://en.wikipedia.org/wiki/Deterministic_system#In_computer_science) way.
 The states of peers can diverge temporarily, but a CRDT guarantees [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency),